Little Rock Car Accident Lawyer

 Your attorney may request other information from you during the course of handling your claim.
 Providing requested information promptly will help your Little Rock car accident lawyer more effectively handle your claim.

-What Happens After I Hire a Little Rock Car Accident Attorney?
+What Happens After I Hire a Little Rock Car Accident Lawyer?

 Even if a car accident lawsuit is filed, the case may still settle before trial.
 Most cases settle, but sometimes suit has to be filed to bring about a settlement.